 Since 1983, the Missouri Arts Council and the State of Missouri have been honoring our state's arts heroes—the people who make the arts happen.
 The annual Missouri Arts Awards celebrate people, organizations, and communities that have made profound and lasting contributions to the cultural and artistic climate of the state.
 Honorees are selected in six categories: Arts Education, Arts Organization, Creative Community, Individual Artist, Leadership in the Arts, and Philanthropy.

 The 2014 awards were officially presented in a ceremony on February 5, 2014 in the Capitol Rotunda in Jefferson City.
-These are the recipients:
+For an edited video of the ceremony, including introductory remarks by Secretary of State Jason Kander and acceptance remarks by honorees, click here.
+These are the honorees:

 • Arts Education: Margaret “Meg” Bourne Hulsey, Joplin

 Founder and executive director of Art Feeds, which since 2009 has brought creative healing and creative growth through the arts to Joplin elementary students and schools free of cost via mobile programs

 • Arts Organization: University of Missouri-Kansas City Conservatory of Music and Dance

 A civic cultural treasure, not only with university and community programs that serve nearly 3,000 students but also with over 300 annual performances including collaborations with local arts groups

 A cultural landscape that is more vibrant than ever, with burgeoning local arts organizations, the spectacular new Kauffman Center for the Performing Arts, and the Mayor’s Task Force for the Arts

 • Individual Artist: Sabra Tull Meyer, Columbia